by Rebecca MacLeod, B2Launch Founder & President

 It often takes only a few great clients to get a business up and running.
 In the high-tech world in particular, it’s possible to find early-stage success without much of a marketing plan in place — relying on the buzz created by industry disruption.
 But, while effective PR is important for brand awareness (especially during times of high growth), the ability to create sustained growth and success for your organization comes from having a savvy marketing strategy and solid execution plan.

-Before you invest your critical time and resources, take a step back and build a foundation for all future marketing efforts — it can take less time and resources than you think, and it is well worth the effort and investment to set your business up for exponential growth and sustained success.
+Before you invest your critical time and resources, take a step back and build a foundation for all future marketing and business development efforts — it can take less time and resources than you think, and it is well worth the effort and investment to set your business up for exponential growth and sustained success.